trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 - searching_method: the searching method to use.

 ---
-### void sort(const sortingMethod& method = sortingMethod::quick); (s/s)
+### void sort(const sortingMethod& method = sortingMethod::quick) *(s/s)*

 Sorts the vector using the provided sorting and comparison methods.
-Throws error if sorting method provided is invalid.
+Throws error if the sorting method provided is invalid.

 paramters:
 - method: the sorting method to use.
 The default is quick sort.